Water and Sewerage Program

-Water and sewerage management plans are also being prepared for each community that will identify potential risks to the water supply and
+Water and sewerage management plans are in place for each community and identify potential risks to the water supply and sewerage systems,

 Eligible discrete Aboriginal communities involved in the program

-The 61 Eligible discrete Aboriginal communities involved in the Aboriginal Communities Water and Sewerage Program are:
+The 61 Eligible discrete Aboriginal communities and 3 special purpose communities involved in the Aboriginal Communities Water and Sewerage

 ||Boona Road (Condobolin)